heres-hira/ecommerce-data-analysis/README.md

    ```
 3. Run the Jupyter Notebook or Python scripts to view the analysis and visualizations.

-## Streamlit Demo
-This project also showcases a Streamlit app.
-The live demo could be viewed here: [Streamlit Demo](https://dashboard-ecommerce-analysis.streamlit.app/)

 ## Author
 Hanifa Mahira
 **Contact:** hanifamahira.hm@gmail.com | www.linkedin.com/hanifa-mahira